-- 6.1 The Council of Governors will meet no less than 4 times per year. - At a general meeting no later than 30 September in each year, the Council of Governors are to receive and consider the annual accounts, any report of the auditor on them, and the annual report. - 6.3 The Council of Governors' Standing Orders as set out in Annex 7 of the constitution provides for further details of the practice and procedure at Council of Governors' meetings.
+- 6.1 The Council of Governors will meet no less than 4 times per year. - At a general meeting no later than 30 September in each year, the Council of Governors are to receive and consider the annual accounts, any report of the auditor on them, and the annual report.
+The general meeting may be combined with the Annual Members' Meeting, the provisions for which are set out in paragraph 11. - The Council of Governors' Standing Orders as set out in Annex 7 of the constitution provides for further details of the practice and procedure at Council of Governors' meetings.